enniolopes/familybusiness_usma/2_VARIABLES.md

 *current assets of the acquiring firm*

-### [**H2.**] New Deals and Performance
+### [**H2.**] Deals Increments and Performance
 #### **2.4.
 Dependent Variable**
-**New Deal Occurrence** - dummy variable that describes every shares acquisitions until the control.
-If an acquisition occurs and the acquiring company did not have control before the operation the dummy assumes value 1.
-(0 otherwise).
+**Deal Increment Occurrence** - variable that describes stake aquisitions from acquires that ALREADY have participation on target firm (stake > 0%) defined in 3 acquisition levels: control, joint venture and minority aquisitions

 #### **2.5.
 Indenpendent Variables**
+The same from 2.2.

 #### **2.6.
 Control Variables**
 The same from 2.3.